ryandeussing/jimhopper/_the-brain/cycles.md

 * [Additional Notes](#additional-notes)
 {: .onpage}

+## Introduction

-Here I share a framework for understanding human suffering, healing and happiness in terms cycles of suffering and cycles of healing (and happiness) that entail particular relationships among key brain circuitries.
+Here I share a framework for understanding human suffering, healing and happiness in terms cycles of suffering and cycles of healing (and happiness) that entail particular relationships among key brain circuitries.&nbsp;

+I strongly recommend reading [Key Brain Circuitries](/the-brain/key-brain-circuitries/) first, because it provides the foundation for what I share here.

 By 'cycle' I mean a set of experiences and actions that unfold repeatedly, in the same order, and typically in a self-perpetuating way.
 This will become very clear below.

 I introduce and explain this framework in three steps.
 First, what I call fundamental 'cycles of suffering,' which involve relationships among key brain circuitries, are explained and briefly illustrated with examples.
-Second, I explain and illustrate what I call fundamental 'cycles of healing and happiness,' and roles of the [key brain circuitries](/the-brain/key-brain-circuitries/) in those cycles.
+Second, I explain and illustrate what I call fundamental 'cycles of healing and happiness,' and roles of the key brain circuitries in those cycles.

 Third, I explain how the seeking, satisfaction and embodiment circuitries can be harnessed by contemplative practices – especially those that cultivate mindfulness, kindness, compassion and love – to transform suffering and bring genuine happiness.